ShabbirHasan1/NSE-Data/README.md

 #### Live Data collection techniques

   Live tick data collected from NSE through Alice blue API.
-For each index and stocks part of Nifty 50, data is collected and saved to csv files.
+For each index and stocks part of Nifty 50, data are being collected and saved to csv files.
 This entire data collection architecture is running in AWS cloud to ensure high availability and mantain our setup to work without downtime.

   > Date wise Index and stocks tick data are uploaded for few days.